vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 ### Communication between services

-Thanks to the metadata description hability of any vulcain service, we can use dedicated tooling to generate code.
+Thanks to the metadata description of any vulcain service, we can use dedicated tooling to generate code.
 Code generation uses template to generate a static class with typed method sending request that are high tolerance, monitored and vulcain compatible.

 Vulcain compatible means context propagation : security context, global correlation id, tenant information...